umuthopeyildirim/convex-kinde-auth/README.md

 # Convex Database Adapter for Kinde Auth

-This library enables authentication built entirely on top of Convex without any third-party platform.
-It uses [Kinde](https://kinde.com) for the authentication logic.
+This library facilitates authentication seamlessly integrated with Convex.
+It leverages [Kinde](https://kinde.com) for the authentication mechanisms.

 ![LoginScreenshot](./assets/login.png)